montezdesousa/OpenBBTerminal/openbb_terminal/core/addin/README.md

 This folder contains the relevant artifacts to import some functionality of OpenBB SDK in Microsof Excel.

-The add-in feature is to provide the DataFrames resulting from SDK commands.
+The add-in feature is to provide the DataFrames resulting from SDK commands, no charts for now.

 Code is still very hacky... but it works :)